 Terry Scholars are distinguished by a deep rooted desire to enrich the general welfare of the community and an established record of leadership.
-In order to select Scholars with the greatest potential for success, the Foundation’s selection committees focus on candidates with a demonstrated history of involvement in activities, outstanding scholastic achievement and a well-rounded personality marked by a desire to succeed.
+In order to select Scholars with the greatest potential for success, the Foundation’s selection committees focus on candidates with a demonstrated history of involvement in activities, outstanding scholastic achievement, demonstrated financial need, and a well-rounded personality marked by a desire to succeed.

 The Terry Foundation’s vision is to create a community of educated leaders who utilize their talents to strengthen the state of Texas and impact the world.

 Terry Scholars are challenged to achieve their highest potential in SCHOLARSHIP, LEADERSHIP, and SERVICE – to their university, the State of Texas, and the world.
 United by their common excellence and motivated by their pledge to give back to the Foundation, Scholars build their own COMMUNITY of fellowship and mutual respect on campus and as part of the ever-expanding network of Terry Scholar Alumni.
 These core values serve as the pillars of the Terry Scholarship Program.

 The Terry Scholarship Program was born of Howard and Nancy Terry’s desire to help young people help themselves.
 Knowing that universities are more than buildings and classrooms, Howard Terry had repeatedly declined to allow the universities to honor his previous contributions by placing his name on campus structures: “Mortar and bricks will eventually be torn down,” he reasoned.
 The Terrys believed, in the long term, that a university – like the state it represents – is only as good as the educated citizens it produces.
 Thus was born a desire to invest in the students who would attend the public colleges and universities in Texas.